GDU-Lord/RE-5/README-EN.md

 	- __"JSON"__ - JSON file.
 The method returns JavaScript-object from the JSON file.
 	- __"TEXT"__ - Simple text.
 The method returns a text from the file as a string.

+Loading an external script.
+Returns a function.

-__ВНИМАНИЕ!__ All available scripts actually are the arrow functions:
+__WARNING!__ All available scripts actually are the arrow functions:
 ```javascript
 (params) => {
 	// code here